 According to job listings posted at Monster.com and CareerBuilder.com, cosmetic department or counter managers also frequently act as beauty experts or consultants for customers, providing tips and passing on knowledge of brands and cosmetic techniques.
 They train sales staff in these areas as well.
 Cosmetics counter managers are also in charge of arranging counter displays.

-The BLS reports that supervisors in retail sales earned a median annual salary of $38,310 as of 2015 (www.bls.gov).
+In May 2018, the BLS reported that workers in the 90th percentile or higher earned $69,290 or more per year, whereas the bottom 10th percentile earned $25,720 or less per year.
 The salary for cosmetic department managers might be commission-based, or they might receive a sales commission bonus, depending on their employer.

 Experience in retail and cosmetics sales is required to become a cosmetic department manager.
 The level of experience required varies by company, but ideal candidates usually have over two years of experience in cosmetics sales, merchandising, customer service and management.
 Candidates must also show a proven ability to set and meet maximized sales goals.